martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-5.md

 I’m currently learning Objective-C, so the above makes sense when you think about a language like C (or one of its many derivative) where it defines public APIs in **.h** (header) files, and then implements it in the main **.c** files.

-## Play with Laravel 4.3
+## Play with Laravel 5

 Do you like to live on the edge?
 Thinking about using Laravel for an upcoming project and want to get to grips with the next version?
-If like me you couldn’t wait to get your hands on 4.3 when learning what’s in store, you can check out the code today.
+If like me you couldn’t wait to get your hands on version 5 when learning what’s in store, you can check out the code today.

-Assuming you have Composer installed on your machine (and you should), you can get Laravel 4.3 by running the following command:
+Assuming you have Composer installed on your machine (and you should), you can get Laravel 5 by running the following command:

-    $ composer create-project laravel/laravel laravel-4.3 dev-develop
+    $ composer create-project laravel/laravel laravel-5 dev-develop

-This will install Laravel 4.3 to a new directory called **laravel-4.3**.
+This will install Laravel 5 to a new directory called **laravel-5**.
 Simply change that if you want your directory called something else.

 Happy tinkering!
-And do let me know your favourite features, or anything new that you’ve found in Laravel 4.3 yourself.
+And do let me know your favourite features, or anything new that you’ve found in Laravel 5 yourself.